 Publication and authorship

-- The decision to publish an article is taken by the Editorial Board of the "Statistical News".
+- The decision to publish an article is taken by the Editorial Board of the "WS".
 This decision is based on the outcome of the discussion on the submitted article, which takes into account the opinions expressed in reviews, and depends entirely on the assessment of the article’s value, its originality and clarity of the message, as well as on the close relationship with thematic areas.
 Articles are published after the Authors agree to the transfer of Author’s economic rights.

 - It is the responsibility of the Authors to ensure the full originality of the submitted works, which must not in any part constitute plagiarism or contain false or dishonest information.
 The use of excerpts from works or statements by other Authors in the text must be accompanied by an appropriate footnote or marked as a quotation.

 - Authors are obliged to take part in the peer review process.
 Published articles should include a list of used materials and (where applicable) information on research funding.